skynetapp/Lytepole-Feedback/README.md

 #### Date: 27/02/2017

-#### Description: This document explains the code flow of Feedback Module.
+#### Description: This document explains the code flow of Feedback from user.

 #### The Folder Structure is as follows: